flurinh/AtomCloudNet/README.md

 # AtomCloudNet

 Our network architecture is looking at the neighborhood of each atom in a given chemical space.
-The surrounding "cloud" of atoms then feed into the generation of new features describing the whole state of the atom.
+The surrounding "cloud" of atoms then feeds into the generation of new features describing the whole state of the atom.
 After updating atom-features based on its surroundings features propagate through the molecule reaching more distant atoms.
 Optionally after the cloud-convolution we can extend the feature-space by concatenating translation- and rotation-invariant features (e.g. sum over all 2- and 3-body-interactions) and the previously generated atomic features.

 The atomic feature space is collapsed via global pooling over all atoms for each feature.